WebDevStudios/constant-contact-forms/readme.txt

 = 1.2.0 =
 * Added: Reveal shortcode for newly published form in admin notice and popup for non-connected accounts.
+* Added: Classes for individual form inputs and textareas on rendered form.
+* Added: Request to opt into some anonymous data tracking for Constant Contact's information usage.
+* Added: Note about no forms being available in modal popup, if none available.
+* Added: Ability to disable emails if ConstantContact account is connected and "disable email" option checked.
+* Fixed: Possible issues with PHP 5.2 compatibility from the widget.
+* Fixed: Prevent status message from displaying multiple times if multiple forms present on the page.
+* Updated: Changed field order in admin UI for creating Constant Contact form.
+* Updated: Better compatibility with TwentyFourteen.

 = 1.1.1 =
 * Fixed: Made frontend form default to an empty action attribute to take care of occasional 404 errors after submission.